aiven/aiven-docs/docs/products/postgresql/howto/manage-pool.md

 You can connect directly to the PostgreSQL® server using the **Service URI** setting listed on the **Overview** page.
-However, this URI doesn\'t make use of the PgBouncer pooling.
+However, this URI doesn't make use of the PgBouncer pooling.
 PgBouncer pools use a different port number than the regular PostgreSQL server port.
 The PgBouncer **Service URI** for a particular pool can be found in [Aiven Console](https://console.aiven.io/) \> your service's page \> **Pools**